Gifts of Real Estate and Other “Shiny Objects” (PSA 8)

 Over the past couple weeks, we’ve been having lots of conversations with clients, and you’ve been having great conversations with colleagues and donors.

+One example was an organization that… has had some interesting conversations about testamentary CGAs.
 It’s topical and it’s interesting.
-But I’m concerned about scrapping a marketing plan that talks about mission and impact and spending a little bit too much time dwelling on why a CGA might be an advantageous way to give for a particular subset of their profile and a very very small subset of the marketing list.
+But I’m concerned about scrapping a marketing plan that talks about mission and impact and spending a little bit too much time dwelling on why a CGA might be an advantageous way to give for a particular subset of their profile.

-At the same time, we were having a conversation about our marketing plan and a gift officer in your position had to pull themselves away because a real estate lawyer was calling about a piece of real estate that was left to the organization.
-And it’s exciting.
-And it’s a big piece of real estate.
+At the same time, we were having a conversation… a gift officer… had to pull themselves away because a real estate lawyer was calling about a piece of real estate that was left to the organization.
+And it’s exciting… The gift officer gets off the phone and apologizes… Then says, “This is really exciting, is there anyway we can tell more people about gifts of real estate?”

 GREG: Yeah, and that’s a trail we all tend to follow down, because it is exciting.
 That’s part of the cycle of fundraising.
 It’s a really, really long slog and then we spike when we get this great gift and we’re like YAY!!
 This is awesome!
-And your hair is on fire for awhile.
+That’s pretty natural and it goes back to… having an outside group that’s helping you with this marketing plan so that you can stick to the plan and not get distracted by the shining successes.

 JEFF: I guess what we are bantering about here is how to not ignore our immediate successes but how not to allow our immediate successes to deviate our attention from the base strategy.